Petridistom/js-blog-cc/posts/2OOP.md

   circle2.portal();
  ```

 With this method I still have some repeating code.
-For the next blog post, I will look at how to add the circles into an array and how to call each function to each circle by just calling them once
+For the next blog post, I will look at how to add the circles into an array and how to call each function to each circle by just calling them once.